abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 ## Bonus tip: love what you do

-We’re looking for a career designer, somebody who’
+We’re looking for somebody who wants a career in the industry, not just a job.
+You should love what you do and this should come through in your work, how your present yourself and your personality.
+Good luck!